 The factory air filter box sits right above the driver’s side intercooler pipe and it can rub on the pipe.
 There is a louvered section on the 6.0 intercooler pipe that sits about 3/8” higher than the rest of the pipe and that section will rub on the bottom of the air filter box until a hole is worn though it.

 I wish everyone that owned a 6.0 had a boost gauge, some of those trucks came with a factory boost gauge, but the lower models did not.
 You would have no real way of knowing you had a boost leak from the intercooler pipe having a hole worn through it if your truck is not equipped with a factory boost gauge.

-A boost leak, if undetected can result in overheating he engine and causing a cracked cylinder head or at the very least a blown head gasket.
+A boost leak, if undetected can result in overheating the engine and causing a pile of different internal engine failures.